SQL Server database migration to Azure SQL Database

 - Discontinued Database Engine Functionality in SQL Server 2005

-SQL Database Managed Instance enables you to migrate an existing SQL Server instance and its databases with minimal to no compatibility issues.
-See What is an Managed Instance.
+Azure SQL Managed Instance enables you to migrate an existing SQL Server instance and its databases with minimal to no compatibility issues.
+See What is a managed instance.

 - Use the script on the Azure SQL EMEA Engineers blog to Monitor tempdb usage during migration.